What is the Modern SharePoint Experience?

 What Is The Modern SharePoint Experience?

 The Modern SharePoint Experience takes many of the Classic SharePoint Experience bottlenecks and eliminates them by providing interface-based options and easier permissions.
-For example, while the Classic SharePoint Experience offered templates, or branding pages, altering them requires setting up complicated master pages or creating CSS configuration changes, both of which were too much for department level users.
+For example, while the Classic SharePoint Experience offered templates, or branding pages, altering them required setting up complicated master pages or creating CSS configuration changes, both of which were too much for department-level users.

 Likewise, the original Team Site template was designed around the idea of propagating current events to members of a team.
 As such, the default elements were Calendar, Announcements, and then Links.
 On the Modern Experience, there is now a News element that takes the place and expands on Announcements.
 This ensures that SharePoint still is a quick-look informational hub.